owncloud/ocis/ocis/adr/0011-global-url-format.md

 * Bad, because URLs still contain a long prefix `(/index.php)/apps/files`
 * Bad, because the `fileid` needs to be accompanied by a `storageid` to allow efficient routing in ocis
 * Bad, because if not configured properly an additional `/index.php` prefixes the route
-* Bad, because powerusers cannot navigate by updating only the path in the URL, as the `fileid` takes precedence.
+* Bad, because power users cannot navigate by updating only the path in the URL, as the `fileid` takes precedence.
 They have to delete the `fileid` to navigate

 ### ID based URLs